 - Reporting: bringing forth the written case report.

-The forensic experts follow this process in a systematic approach which involves considering the three A’s – Acquire, Authenticate, and Analyze.
+The forensic experts follow this process in a systematic approach which involves considering the three A’s – Acquire

 These cases which need forensic intervention may vary over time.
 Some cases involve hackers hacking a website, other cases may deal with identity theft where a hacker gains unauthorized access to someone’s medical or bank accounts.
 The growing advancements of technology in every field have seen a rapid growth in cybercrimes.
 The number of area technology reaches, more distinct cybercrimes arise.

 How does a forensic investigator approach these varied cases?

 No matter what the reason is, the investigation proceeds to analyze the data which usually follows the 5 Ws.